vrzgames/mod-playerbots-pvp-life/README.md

 These are deliberately part of the normal world-PvP framework, with faction-specific attackers and defenders rather than a separate minigame.
 Server announcements are off by default; optional defender yell/world-chat messages provide the visible clue that something is happening.

-## Test priorities

-For the first live-server test, verify in this order:

 1. module loads and WORLD tables are detected;
 2. `.pvplife status` works;
 3. force-start `StormwindDuel` / `OrgrimmarDuel`;
 4. verify bot-vs-bot duel requests;
 5. verify real-player challenge level check and cooldown;
-6. test normal hotspots;
+6. normal hotspots;
 7. force-start `ForTheHorde_Stormwind` and `ForTheAlliance_Orgrimmar`;
 8. tune rally/target coordinates and bot counts from actual server behaviour.

 ## Status

-`v0.1.0-test` — initial PvP Life implementation for compile/live testing.
+`v1.0-` — initial PvP Life implementation for compile/live